panda-re/bar2021/README.md

 PyPANDA NDSS Binary Analysis Workshop Artifacts
 ===

 PyPANDA has been merged into the upstream PANDA project.
-Our code is primarily containted within [panda/panda/python](http://github.com/panda-re/panda/panda/python).
+Our code is primarily containted within PANDA's [/panda/panda/python](https://github.com/panda-re/panda/blob/master/panda/python/) directory.

 In this repository, we include example analyses built with PyPANDA that are described within our NDSS BAR 2021 paper `PyPANDA: Taming the PANDAmonium of Whole System Dynamic Analysis`.